Respecting Patient Privacy

 Safeguarding patients privacy and confidentiality in today’s health care environment is increasingly challenging.
 Advanced technology, new demands in health care, and development, make it more and more difficult to do so.

 As professionals, our connection to our patients depends on understanding and respecting their personal health confidentiality, it is our ethical and legal obligation as health care providers and it is our duty to protect the well being of those who are entrusted to our care.
+Rest assured that none of the photos taken during any procedure will be published with your face unless you give us a permission to do so.

 How we disclose your health information